 Developmental editing, also known as structural editing, is about the story itself.
 Are the characters well-developed?
 Are some lagging behind?
 Is a side character overpowering the main protagonist?
 Are there any scenes that could be removed, or swapped around in the timeline?
 Are there any scenes that this story would benefit from?
 Are there any plot holes?
 Is the narration head-hopping?
-Is the tense moving from past to present?
 These are the kinds of questions editors ask themselves when they are doing a developmental edit, and will provide comments or suggestions for any things they notice.

 Punctuation, spelling, and grammar is what copyediting is all about, and what most people think of when they hear 'editor.'

 My copyediting rates are divided between ‘basic’ and ‘heavy.’
 These will correspond how much work the manuscript needs.

 Basic - $6.50 per 1,000 words.

 Proofreading is a quicker editing phase, used for catching typos, extra or missing spaces, and occasional spelling and grammatical errors.
 In the traditional publishing world, proofreading is the last stage of editing.
 Proofreading is for relatively clean manuscripts, with minimal markups needed.

 Editing is expensive, and not everyone can afford a full edit, so I have created the 50 for $250 package deal.
 This package includes development, copyediting, and proofreading for the first 50 pages of your manuscript.